programmerirfan/Created-With-Phone/README.md

-#3Years Ago
+3Years Ago,
-#My First Static Site I Created with smart phone using HTML CSS
+The First Static Site I Created with the smartphone using HTML CSS.
-#That Hobby is now alive with full of Passions
+That Hobby is now alive full of Passions